lumeland/blog/posts/lume-3.2.0.md

 will detect that the file has changed, but because `_data.ts` hasn't changed, Lume won't re-run this file, so the new changes won't be available.
 What we really want is to reload the `_data.ts` file every time the `database.db` file has changed.
-And now we can do that with the new `watcher.dependencies` option:
+And now we can do it thanks to the new `watcher.dependencies`
+option:

 ```ts
 import lume from "lume/mod.ts";